-These 'warming stripe' graphics are visual representations of the change in temperature as measured in each country, region or city over the past 100+ years.

-The graphics are specifically designed to be as simple as possible, and to start conversations about our warming world and the risks of climate change.
-The purpose is thus to enable communication with minimal scientific knowledge required to understand their meaning.
-There are four different versions of the graphics available for each location with different details included, allowing anyone to pick which version fits their audience best.

-Professor Ed Hawkins (University of Reading) https://showyourstripes.info/s/globe denmark@humanityinaction.org www.humanityinaction.org/denmark
+Those (warming string) graphics are viewal to property in a of the charge in These 'warming stripe' graphics are visual representations of the change in temperature as measured in each country, region or city over the past 100+ ye The graphics are specifically designed to be as simple as possible, and to sta conversations about our warming world and the risks of climate change.
+The purpose is thus to enable communication with minimal scientific knowledge. e purpose is thus to enable communication with minimal scientific knowledge required to understand their meaning.
+There are four different versions of the ie 1 graphics available for each location with different details included, allowing anyone to pick whi ch version fits their audience best.
+Professor Ed Hawkins (University of Reading)

+https://showyourstripes.info/s/globe